-First you need to download Foobot application from appropriate platform :
+First you need to download the Foobot application for your individual platform :

 Once downloaded, install it on your smartphone/tablet.
-Until installation is done, please be connected to the WiFi you want your Foobot be tied to.
+Please remain connected to the WiFi you want your Foobot be tied to.

 Open it and tap on I’ve got a foobot.